Planning a trip to or through Las Vegas?

 Hoover Dam is located in the desert and temperatures will usually be hotter than 100 degrees (F) in the summer.
 It was 90 degrees (F) on our last visit in early April.

 Bring plenty of drinking water with you, especially if you plan to park in the free parking on the Arizona side.
 You'll be walking uphill on the way back to your car.
 The walk across the dam is a half-mile, round trip.

 Wear sunscreen and sun hats on the dam.
-There may be little shade.
+There will be little shade.

 I recommend bringing your own snacks and picnic.
-The cafe at Hoover Dam serves lunch, bottled water and cold treats, but they are not cheap.
+The cafe at Hoover Dam serves lunch, bottled water and cold treats too.